 Low-Resistance Atomizers and Cartomizers

 A low-resistance atomizer — usually rated at 1.5 ohms — is designed to restrict the flow of electrical current less than a standard-resistance atomizer, generating a higher power in watts — or better vapor production — on a standard 3.7-volt e-cigarette.
 Although more vapor is almost always a good thing, there are some trade-offs.
 This combination generates a current of about 2.46 amps, which is a bit high for e-cigarette attachments and for small batteries.
 You shouldn’t use a low-resistance attachment on anything smaller than an eGo e-cigarette for this reason; smaller batteries will simply overload and stop working, possibly after just a few days.
 If you’d like to experiment with low-resistance attachments, Virgin Vapor carries the most varied selection of eGo batteries I know of, starting at $13.60 at the time of writing.
 They even have a few batteries with variable-voltage operation.
-They even have a fully operational eGo Kit at $14.99 which includes a free sample of their organic e-liquid.
+They even have a fully operational eGo Kit at $13.49 with the coupon code 10OFFVG which includes a free sample of their organic e-liquid.

 So, what do you get when you switch to a low-resistance atomizer or cartomizer?
 With a 3.7-volt device, a low-resistance attachment will bring your vapor production from 5.47 to 9.12 watts, which is roughly a two-thirds increase.
 Many intermediate and long-term e-smokers consider around 9 watts to be the “sweet spot” for vapor production, warmness, flavor and mouth feel.
 I wouldn’t recommend going any higher than that unless you’ve tried a 3.7-volt device with a low-resistance atomizer and still want more.